Finding Balance As A Female Entrepreneur

-One of the benefits of the pandemic is that work from home and virtual meetings became the norm.
+One of the benefits of the pandemic is that working from home and virtual meetings became the norm.
 As a result, commuting times sharply declined.
-The flip side is that sometimes working from home can lead to you going stir crazy.
+The flip side is that sometimes working from home can lead to you going stir-crazy.
 Finding balance here can help tremendously.

 Consider a hybrid model where you work from home a few days of the week, and the rest you go into your office or work outside the home.
 This allows you to spend time with family (reduced commute) and potentially decreases the associated costs.